assridha/assridha.github.io/_posts/2025-07-10-power-law-price-and-return-index.md

 The daily live price data is obtained using the `yfinance` API.

-> Please share your feedback or suggestions for enhancing this below.
+> Please share your feedback or suggestions for enhancing this analysis below.
 {: .prompt-tip}